Sarah Hughes: Skating career

 After her Olympic win, Hughes was honored with a parade in her hometown of Great Neck, attended by U.S. Senators Hillary Clinton and Chuck Schumer, as well as Governor of New York George Pataki.
 Clinton spoke at the event and declared it Sarah Hughes Day.
 She received the James E. Sullivan Award as the top amateur athlete in the U.S., becoming the third figure skater to win this award after Dick Button (1949) and Michelle Kwan (2001).

 Hughes did not compete at the 2002 World Championships.
 In the 2002–2003 season, she won the silver medal at the 2003 U.S. Championships, and placed sixth at the 2003 World Championships.

 Hughes took the 2004–2005 year off from college and skated professionally with the Smuckers Stars on Ice tour company.
 She was inducted into the International Jewish Sports Hall of Fame in 2005.

 Richard Krawiec wrote a biography about her, Sudden Champion: The Sarah Hughes Story (2002).

 Skating technique

 Hughes employed a variety of triple-triple jump combinations, including a triple loop-triple loop, triple salchow-triple loop, and a triple toe-triple loop.
 She would also perform the triple loop jump which she often completed out of and following a back spiral.
 She was known for her camel spin with a change of edge as well as her spiral position.
 Unlike most skaters, she executed jumps and spins clockwise.

-Politics
+Later life

+Hughes graduated from the University of Pennsylvania Law School on May 15, 2018.
+As of May 2023, Hughes was pursuing a business degree at Stanford University.

 On May 15, 2023, Hughes filed paperwork to run for Congress as a Democrat in New York's 4th congressional district.
 She withdrew from the race on September 9.

+Personal life

+Hughes' mother is a breast cancer survivor.
+This led Hughes to become an advocate for breast cancer awareness.
+She appeared in a commercial for General Electric promoting breast cancer awareness and research.
+Hughes stated, "I always said that if I can get one person to get a mammogram, I've accomplished something."
+Among the other causes Hughes supports is Figure Skating in Harlem, which provides free ice skating lessons and academic tutoring for girls in the Harlem community in New York City.
+Hughes has supported this program for over ten years.